FFede0/RL4CC/config_files/README.md

 `exp_config.json` file, the execution will be interrupted prompting the user to provide them.

-### Experiment configuration file
+### Experiment configuration

-The `exp_config.json` includes parameters related to the training and/or  hyperparameter tuning experiment (e.g., the algorithm to use, the stopping criteria, etc.).
+The `exp_config` includes parameters related to the training and/or hyperparameter tuning experiment (e.g., the algorithm to use, the stopping criteria, etc.).

 The **mandatory parameters** vary depending on whether a simple training or